Gokselagan/goksel-Quiz-App/my-quiz-app/README.md

 ## Quiz Application

-This project is a React-based quiz application where users can test their knowledge with various types of questions.
+This project is a React-based quiz application where users can test their knowledge with various questions.

 ### Features